Graduate School Handbook Part 12 - Progress review in stages 2 and beyond

 - Continues to be compliant with ethical research requirements where this is appropriate;

-- Is aware of the importance of academic integrity, intellectual property and copyright requirements within the work that they are producing towards their final submission.
+- Is aware of the importance of academic integrity and author authenticity, intellectual property and copyright requirements within the work that they are producing towards their final submission.

 Regulations about progress review